 - Especially on E-commerce websites, users can encounter a ton of errors while going through the checkout flow.
-I recommend to keep track of the errors, find common patterns and correlate them to user/purchase behaviour.
+I recommend keeping track of the errors, finding common patterns, and correlating them to user/purchase behavior.

 - This is how you can prioritize what needs to be fixed to enhance the user experience and eventually your sales numbers.
 In addition, you might want to have some other, external tools running for demystifying the errors on your site.